Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 agricultural

-Classifies drone-based pesticide application as aerial application, requiring the drone pilot to hold a Nebraska pesticide applicator license with Category 12 (Aerial Pest Control) certification in addition to FAA Part 107.
-The pilot is legally considered the applicator.
-Only products labeled for aerial application may be used.
+Classifies drone-based pesticide application as aerial application, requiring drone pilots to hold a Nebraska pesticide applicator license with Category 12 (Aerial Pest Control) in addition to FAA Part 107 certification.
+The drone pilot is considered the legal applicator.
+Only pesticides labeled and approved for aerial application may be used.

-Effective: Jan 1, 2015Applicator license revocation and fines for unlicensed aerial application
+Effective: Invalid DateApplicator license revocation and civil/criminal fines for violations

 View source